Skip to main content

 It sends signals to the pituitary gland, which in turn releases hormones that travel throughout the body to target glands, including the gonads.
 This entire system operates on a sophisticated feedback loop.
 When hormone levels are high, the system slows down production; when they are low, it ramps up.

-Growth hormone-releasing peptides work by stimulating the to produce and release human growth hormone (HGH) in a manner that is intended to mimic the body’s natural, pulsatile rhythm.
+Growth hormone-releasing peptides work by stimulating the pituitary gland to produce and release human growth hormone (HGH) in a manner that is intended to mimic the body’s natural, pulsatile rhythm.
 The safety of this intervention rests entirely on how well it respects this intricate biological architecture.

 Intermediate

 As we move deeper into the mechanisms of peptide therapy, the conversation shifts from general concepts to the specific actions and potential consequences of these molecules.
-The primary goal of (GH) secretagogues is to increase the body’s own production of HGH, which subsequently stimulates the liver to produce Insulin-like Growth Factor 1 (IGF-1).
+The primary goal of growth hormone (GH) secretagogues is to increase the body’s own production of HGH, which subsequently stimulates the liver to produce Insulin-like Growth Factor 1 (IGF-1).

 This factor is responsible for many of the desired effects, such as muscle growth and cellular repair.
 The safety profile of a given peptide protocol is directly related to how selectively and physiologically it accomplishes this task.
 A protocol that causes a sustained, unnatural elevation of these hormones presents a different set of risks than one that mimics the body’s innate pulsatile release.